chitrakshi-gosain/Flockr/assumptions.md

 - 6. name_first and name_last that are purely whitespace are not valid
 - 7. User becomes admin of the flockr

+### auth_passwordreset_request
+- 1. An input error is raised if email entered is not a valid email
+- 2. An input error is raised if email entered does not belong to a user

+### auth_password_reset
+- 1. An input error is raised if password entered is similar to one of the old passwords
+- 2. " " is an invalid reset code

 ## channel.py